-If all staff are self-isolating and we cannot open, is there going to be a central register to find out where children could go?
+• If all staff are self-isolating and we cannot open, is there going to be a central register to find out where children could go?

-If this is the case, please ask the parents that are classed as critical workers or parents of vulnerable children to email early.years@essex.gov.uk
+If this is the case, please ask your parents that are classed as critical workers or parents of vulnerable children to get support to find alternative childcare.